symfony/symfony/README.md

 -----------------

 Symfony2 is a PHP 5.3 full-stack web framework.
 It is written with speed and flexibility in mind.
-It allows developers to built better and easy to maintain websites with PHP.
+It allows developers to build better and easier to maintain websites with PHP.

 Symfony can be used to develop all kind of websites, from your personal blog to high traffic ones like Dailymotion or Yahoo!
 Answers.